 The Watkins Centre Community Development Authority (the "Authority"), a political subdivision of the Commonwealth of Virginia (the "Commonwealth"), was created on August 23, 2006 pursuant to the Virginia Water and Waste Authorities Act, Chapter 51, Title 15.2, Code of Virginia by the Board of Supervisors (the "Board") of the County of Chesterfield, Virginia (the "County").
-The Authority is governed by a board of five directors appointed by the County Board.
+The County appoints the members of the Watkins Centre CDA board and has pledged a tax increment of certain real property and sales taxes collected within the District as a revenue source for retiring debt issued by Watkins Centre CDA.
+The County's obligation is limited to the amount of tax increments collected as well as to any special assessments collected on the Watkins Centre CDA's behalf.
+The Authority is presented as a component unit in the County's Comprehensive Annual Financial Report (CAFR).

-The Authority was created for the purpose of financing, planning, acquiring and constructing transportation infrastructure improvements within or benefiting the Watkins Centre Development District (the "District").
+The Authority was created for the purpose of financing, planning, acquiring, and constructing transportation infrastructure improvements within or benefiting the Watkins Centre Development District (the "District").
 The District is located in the northwest quadrant of the County at the intersection of State Routes 288 and State Route 60.
 On August 26, 2009, the Board amended its ordinance that created the Authority to include two additional parcels in the District consisting of approximately 2.385 acres.
-The Authority's improvements are part of a mixed-use development project that provides retail, commercial and office components.
+The Authority's improvements are part of a mixed-use development project that provides retail, commercial, and office components.

 The County has committed to remit District related incremental tax and special assessment revenues collected to the Authority.
-The Authority has full control over all operations, but must comply with certain bond indentures and trust agreements.
+The Authority has full control over all operations but must comply with certain bond indentures and trust agreements.
 The Authority engaged Municap, Inc., a public finance consulting firm, to perform financial and administrative duties required for the revenue bonds.